Volunteer Work, Community Work

 In addition to the assistance given by our office staff you will be supported by the program coordinators based in Quito in Ecuador.

-Depending on the day of arrival in Quito, the program includes one to three nights in Quito in a single room with a host family (including half board).
+Depending on the day of arrival in Ecuador, the program includes one to two nights in Quito (including full board).

-Before you leave for the project site, you will take part in an orientation talk with our colleagues there.
+Before you leave for the project site, you will take part in an orientation meeting with our local team in Quito.

 Costs & Services